 When should I return the library laptop?

 To help you complete online coursework from home, loan periods for laptops will be extended for a full semester.
-All laptops will be due no later than December 22, 2020.
+All Spring 2021 laptop loans are due no later than May 28, 2021.

 If I need a laptop for next semester, can I keep my library laptop?

-No. Library laptops are loaned on a semester-only basis and we require that all laptops be returned by December 22, without exception.
+No. Library laptops are loaned on a semester-only basis and we require that all laptops be returned by by their due date, without exception.
 Laptops must be returned to undergo necessary maintenance and repair for redistribution to remote learners for the following semester.

 How should I return the library laptop?